-- Long-lived, average age of reproduction is 6–10 years
+- Long-lived, the average age of reproduction is 6–10 years.

 - Mating begins January–March.

 - Pregnant females congregate in maternity camps a couple of weeks before giving birth in September–October after a gestation period of 6 months.

 - Females carry young while they forage for the first three weeks of life.